 Recommended Best Practices for Jail Diversion for Individuals with Mental Health Disorders:

-(Click each recommendation to view the policy brief)
+(Click each recommendation to view the brief)

 While these best practices and outcomes pertain to adult systems of care, similar principles in the juvenile justice system are also supported by MMHDC.